nathants/bsv/readme.md

 ## why

-it should be possible to process data faster than sequential io, and sequential io is fast now.
+it should be possible to process data at speeds approaching that of sequential io.

+sequential io is fast. cpu is the bottleneck. sequential only data access is the play.

 ## what

-cli utilites to combine into pipelines.
+cli utilities to combine into pipelines.

+## testing methodology

+[quickcheck](https://hypothesis.readthedocs.io/en/latest/) style [testing](https://github.com/nathants/bsv/blob/master/test) with python implementations of every utility to verify correct behavior for arbitrary inputs and varying utility buffer sizes.

+## experiments

+[performance](https://github.com/nathants/bsv/blob/master/experiments/readme.md) experiments with alternate implementations and approaches.

 ## utilities